RushikeshNikam45/E-Commerce_Olist_Store_Analysis/README.md

-I'm thrilled to showcase my Power BI skills with a fantastic dashboard project that I've been working on. 🚀 This project has allowed me to transform complex data into insightful visualizations, empowering data-driven decisions.
+I'm thrilled to showcase my BI(Business Intelligence) skills with a fantastic dashboard project that I've been working on. 🚀 This project has allowed me to transform complex data into insightful visualizations, empowering data-driven decisions.